eric8395/airbnb_recommendations/README.md

 - binary values (instant bookable, license requirements, host identity verfication status, etc)

 ### Data Cleaning & Preprocessing
 In general, the following steps below describe the major data cleaning and preprocessing performed before conducting analysis.
-For more detailed steps, please refer to the 'Data Cleaning' notebook found in this repository.
+For more detailed steps, please refer to the 'Data Cleaning' and 'Preprocessing, Data Visualization, Clustering' notebooks found in this repository.

 - **Handling Missing Values:** There were many missing values discovered in dataset.
 For example, `host_response_time` contained over 2,100 rows of missing entries.
 Since this was a categorical ordinal column, these missing values were imputed with an 'N/A' value to represent Airbnb hosts who have not responded back to hostees.
 Other numerical missing values such as `security_deposits` were imputed with the value 0 (assuming that a security deposit was not needed for the listings).

-- Encoding Categorical Features and Values:
+- **Encoding Categorical Features and Values:** Categorical features were split into ordinal and nominal features.
+Ordinal features (columns where the values have a structured order) consisted of `host_response_time` and `cancellation_policy` and were encoded using an `OrdinalEncoder`.
+Nominal features (columns where values have no order of precedence) consisted of all other categorical features (ie. `property_type`) and were one hot encoded.

+- **Standard Scaling:** All other numerical columns consisting of integer and float values were subsequently scaled using a `StandardScaler`.

+In total, the preprocessed dataset consisted of **13,039 listings and 240 features**.

+## Clustering Analysis
+<a href = 'https://umap-learn.readthedocs.io/en/latest/' /> A Uniform Manifold Approximation and Project (UMAP) </a> dimensionality reduction technique was leveraged to create a clustering visualization of all data points following preprocessing.

+Clustering labels were constructed using a MiniBatch KMeans iterating through the preprocessed dataset to determine optimum cluster size.
+A total of 5 unique cluster groups were generated with labels assigned to each individual listing.